calebWei/calebWei/README.md

 ## Description

 I'm a final-year software engineering student from the University of Auckland, passionate in AI, automation, and web development.
 I love the idea of building small projects with the potential to deliver great significance to a large group of people.
-I'm have been rotating between a variety of teams and projects for the past 4 years, so I'm no stranger to working effectively in diverse and fast-paced environments.
+I have been rotating between a variety of teams and projects for the past 4 years, so I'm no stranger to working effectively in diverse and fast-paced environments.

 ## Academic Experiences